Cityofgod010/Simple-CRUD-project-exam/README.md

-This my final project in PHP which I made for TCR.
-A simple PHP project not (object-orientated programmed).
+This my final project in PHP which I made for Techniek College Rotterdam.
+A simple PHP project in Bootstrap with different levels of users level 0 or 1 depending on the rights.
+Also not (object-orientated programmed).